cms-tau-pog/taureco-test-suite/README.md

 ```
 source source_me.sh <PROJECT>
 ```
-You will be asked for the CMSSW build to be used (latest nightly build by default), the packages to be added, the remote and branch to work on.
+You will be asked for the CMSSW build to be used (latest nightly build by default), the packages to be added, the remote (cms-tau-pog by default; you can enter a github team/account or `official-cmssw` which is provided by CMSSW from the very beginning) and branch to work on.
 The project is set up in `projects/<PROJECT>`.

 In order to resume work on a project from a new session or after working on a different project, simply run the same source command again.
 You will end up in the CMSSW environment of the project.